simcesplatform/simcesplatform.github.io/markdown/energy_run-ec-demo.md

     This script will fetch the Docker images and component manifest files for the domain components as well as make all the input files in the `resources` folder available for the simulation platform.

-5. (Optional) Look through the simulation configuration file and see how it corresponds to the scenario description at Energy Community (EC).
+5. (Optional) Look through the simulation configuration file and see how it corresponds to the scenario description at [Energy community demo scenario](energy_scenario-ec-demo.md).
 The ready-made configuration file can be found at [simulation_configuration_ec.yml](https://github.com/simcesplatform/Platform-Manager/blob/master/simulation_configuration_ec.yml).
 Note, that the filenames for the CSV files that resource component uses are given as `/resources/<filename>` where the `<filename>` is the corresponding filename at the local folder `platform/resources/`

 ## Starting the simulation run